Which city is cheaper, Austin or Chattanooga?

 The spring brings many poeple to Chattanooga as well as Austin.
 Also, the activities around the city and the natural beauty are the main draw to Austin this time of year.

 In the spring, Chattanooga is cooler than Austin.
-Typically, the spring temperatures in Chattanooga in April are around 62°F (17°C), and Austin is about 71°F (22°C).
+Typically, the spring temperatures in Chattanooga in April average around 62°F (17°C), and Austin averages at about 71°F (22°C).

 The sun comes out a lot this time of the year in Austin.
 People are often attracted to the plentiful sunshine in Chattanooga this time of the year.
 In the spring, Chattanooga often gets more sunshine than Austin.
 Chattanooga gets 243 hours of sunny skies this time of year, while Austin receives 209 hours of full sun.